telerik/ajax-docs/api/client/Telerik.Web.UI.RadDropDownTree.md

 The RadDropDownTree instance that fired the event.

-##### args `Sys.CancelEventArgs`
+##### args `Telerik.Web.UI.DropDownTreeEntryRemovingEventArgs`

 The event arguments.

-### clearButtonClicked
+### load

-The clearButtonClicked client-side event after the Clear button in the entry area of the RadDropDownTree is clicked.
+The load client-side event occurs when the RadDropDownTree is first loaded and fully initialized on the client.

 #### Event Data